pipe-dream/laravel-create/readme.md

 ### Beta ( v0.1.0 )
 * Most of the Javascript will be extracted to its own repository ( pipe-dream/core ) in order to easily enable support for multiple FileFactories in separate repos (Maybe ExpressFileFactory, DjangoFileFactory or others).
 This repo (pipe-dream/laravel) will then extend that core with logic, rules, data etc specific only for Laravel.
-* Backend and frontend interfaces/API specifications is supplied to make it clear what other implementations need to conform to.
+* Backend and frontend interfaces/API specifications are supplied to make it clear what other implementations need to conform to.

 ### Version 1 ( v1.0.0 )
 * When the beta is stable we will bump it up to v1.0.0